JoelLefkowitz/paths/README.md

 - Simple functions
 - Readable sources
 - C++11 compatability
-- Exception handling
+- Sensible exception handling

 To separate the need to detect the operating system at runtime [detect][detect] is dropped in.

 Since path manipulation is full of edge cases it is paramount to have an extensive set of unit tests.
 The function implementations and test fixtures are verified to be consistent with python's standard library.
-To provide support to multiple platforms all test suites are verified against each target environment.
+To provide support to multiple platforms all test suites are verified against each multiple target environments.

 Test environments: